appscode-cloud/docs/docs/platform/guides/database-management/upgrade-version.md

 # Upgrade Database Version

-This guide explains how to use the **Update Version** interface to upgrade your database to a newer version.
-The operation is managed through a `MongoDBOpsRequest`, which handles the upgrade process safely and tracks its status in your cluster.
+Upgrade your database to a newer version.
+The operation is managed through a `MongoDBOpsRequest`, which handles the upgrade process and tracks its status in your cluster.

 ---

 ## 1. Getting Started

-To begin, select **Update Version** from the **Operations** section in the left sidebar.

-You will land on the **Update Version** form, which has two main sections:
+Select **Update Version** from the **Operations** section in the left sidebar.
+The **Update Version** form has two main sections:

 - **Version** — Select the target version you want to upgrade your database to.
 - **OpsRequest Options** — Configure advanced settings such as timeout and apply policy.